 A good skater makes sure that the truck is loose enough to be comfortable while not so tight to hinder turning smoothly without actually falling off.

-A common flaw that most skaters have while starting is setting their truck too tight.
+A common flaw that most skaters have while starting is setting their trucks too tight.
 This makes them able to go very fast, but quite unstable and shaky.
 Therefore, what’s the solution?

 Well, to know that, you need to realize how tight should your longboard trucks be, isn’t it?
 So, to make it easier, here I bring you a complete guide on what you need to do.

 Without wasting any more time, let’s dive in:

 Tighter trucks don’t allow you to lean on them, and you have to raise the front of your longboard to turn while kicking it at the back.

 Overall, it just feels more stable, and a tight longboard is suitable for most beginners.
 The longboard tends to go straight rather than moving out of line by accident and keeping balance.

 On the flip side, looser trucks allow more flexibility.
 The more you get used to riding a longboard, the more you can experiment with how to lose a truck you’re comfortable with.

 You can move your longboard from side to side more easily and quickly by putting pressure on one side at the back.
 It’s better for tricks and overall expert performance.